 - ✅Change your boots for a smaller fit; a shorter mondopoint and possibly narrower boot last (width).

-Ski rental boots are different to boots you can buy off the shelf.
+Ski rental boots are different from boots you can buy off the shelf.
 They’re typically all in a wide fit, which is fine for some people, but can be too loose for those with narrower or smaller volume feet.